twip/flask_twip/CONTRIBUTING.md

 We welcome all kind of bug report.
 Please submit your report in github's issue page.

+You should use English to describe your problem.

 Please understand that the issue tracker is not a place asking for deployment instructions and hosting recommendation.